ostapen/ostapen.github.io/index.markdown

 Hi!
 I'm an undergraduate senior at [Worcester Polytechnic Institute](https://wpi.edu) studying Computer Science and Mathematics.
 My research interests lie at the intersection of human-computer interaction and machine learning (ML).

 In graduate school, I aim to explore multimodal ML applications for **personal health informatics** and **human behavior analysis**.

+Outside of work I'll be drawing, listening to (lots of) music, reading, and staying active!